gracelang/language/website/GraceDialects/minispec.md

 ### Further Reading

-If you want more information about executable specifications, Google "Behaviour-Driven Design" (BDD for short).
+If you want more information about executable specifications, Google "Behaviour-Driven Development" (BDD for short).